PaulioRandall/p24/README.md

 const fileDocs = p24.parse()
 ```

-Then `fileDocs` will be something like:
+Then `fileDocs` will be something similar to:

 ```js
 [